Object or comment on a current planning application

 How will I know the outcome of planning applications?

-A copy of the Decision Notice will be published on the planning application register.
+We publish a copy of the Decision Notice on the planning register.

-If you have any further queries about planning, there is always a Duty Officer available between 10am and 1pm, Monday to Friday.
+If you have any further queries about planning, there is always a Duty Officer available by phone between 10am and 1pm, Monday and Thursday.
 If you wish to contact a specific officer, see contact Development Management.